arsip/bestguess/README.md

 context switch is polluting the CPU caches and its branch predictor, and maybe some other things.
 The more often this happens during a single run of the timed command, the worse it performs.

+**Ranking:** When there are at least two commands, BestGuess will rank them from fastest to slowest.
+When the number of runs is less than 5, the ranking is simply a sort by median total CPU time.
+With more runs, several statistical measures are used to produce the ranking.
+Sometimes, several commands' performance will not be distinguishable.
+These will be grouped at the top, and all of them marked as the fastest.
+The `-E` (explain) option shows the statistical measures and highlights the ones that make a command not distinguishable from the fastest.

 ## Examples